Disabled Veterans Receive Use of Free Wheelchair Van

-Through Jennifer's dedication, Vans for Valor has been very successful and continues to provide an exceptional service to our veterans, an (unfortunately) often overlooked and under appreciated segment of the wheel chair van market.
-Currently three Entervan wheelchair accessible minivans are on-loan through the program, and dozens of vehicles have been purchased by veterans in the past year alone.
+Through Jennifer's dedication, Vans for Valor has been very successful and continues to provide an exceptional service to our veterans.
+At the time of writing, three BraunAbility wheelchair accessible minivans were on-loan through the program, and dozens of vehicles have been purchased by veterans in the past year alone.

 Word-of-mouth advertising is increasing the program's popularity.
 "When a patient with a disability is admitted to the hospital, the others are always telling him or her, "You've got to meet Jennifer from Ride-Away!'" she says.